meronogbai/microverse-linters-setup/README.md

 - bash
 - curl

-## Installation
+## Install

-Run the following commands one by one to install this script to your system.
+To install the script just place the [script](./setup_linters) somewhere in your PATH.
+The following commannds are just one way of doing so.

 1. `mkdir -p ~/bin`
 1. `curl https://raw.githubusercontent.com/meronokbay/microverse-linters-setup/main/setup_linters -o ~/bin/setup_linters`